Holiday Tips from Protos Security

 Home (and Work from Home) Holiday Safety

 Leading up to the holidays, many households are storing more valuables than usual such as brand-new electronics, jewelry and in-demand toys.
-Home burglaries occur most often between 10 am and 3 pm as these are times when, at least before the pandemic, people are least likely to be at home.
-With more people working from home, it’s tough to predict how trends might change this year, but it’s best to take precautions.
+Home burglaries occur most often between 10 am and 3 pm as these are times when people are least likely to be at home.
+To avoid crime, it’s best to take precautions around your home.

 • Avoid storing presents in a garage, shed or other storage areas with weaker locks and keep them away from windows where they may be visible from outside.